Guide authored by PCOS supplement provider, Fertility Family.

 There are many reasons why people experience fatigue, and amid the hectic lives that we all lead it can be too easy to put it down to simple day-to-day tiredness.
 However, if you are experiencing total exhaustion on a regular basis, it can affect every aspect of your daily life.

-The hormonal imbalances that are linked to PCOS can cause you to feel sluggish and lethargic, which can be linked to insulin resistance – a condition found in the majority of women with PCOS.
+The hormonal imbalances that are linked to PCOS can cause you to feel sluggish and lethargic, which can be linked to insulin resistance – a condition many women with PCOS experience.

 Sometimes women with PCOS experience heavier bleeding during their menstrual cycle.
 The technical name for this is menorrhagia, and it’s caused by low levels of progesterone associated with PCOS.
 Menorrhagia is characterised by severe bleeding that lasts for seven days or longer.
 The excessive bleeding may cause a decrease in iron levels enough to increase the risk of iron deficiency anemia, symptoms of which include pale skin, weakness and fatigue.